tahasevim/config2env/README.md

 SERVICE_B_PORT=9090
 ```

-and we get a simply program `main.go` as below:
+and assume that we have a simple program `main.go` as below:
 ```go
 package main